Pad See Ew

 Drain the water from the package and place the block of tofu between a few paper towels or a clean kitchen towel on a plate.
 I use a heavy cast iron skillet and place it on top.
 Leave the skillet on for 30 minutes.

 Cut tofu into cubes, and begin frying in a skillet.
-The serving for 2 is just half the block of tofu, but I fried all of it to have extra tofu on hand.
+Or you can place it in an air fryer at 375°F for 15 minutes or until crispy.
+The serving for 2 is half the block of tofu, but I fried all of it to have extra tofu on hand.

 Once the sides are lightly golden, remove the tofu and place it on a paper-lined plate and sprinkle with some salt for flavor.
 Set aside and continue prepping ingredients.